 This event is a forerunner to Waitangi Day – which also draws iwi, hapū and whānau Māori me tauiwi together to foster awareness of a range of take.

 In time for Waitangi Day, Te Puni Kōkiri releases its bi-annual magazine Kōkiri.
 We include in this edition of Kōkiritia a few stories from Kōkiri 33.
-You can subscribe now to ensure you receive your FREE copy here.

 In our Raumati edition, we share stories which give expression to Māori Development and our Te Puni Kōkiri work programme Whakapapa (Identity), Oranga (Wellbeing), Whairawa (Prosperity), and Whanaungatanga (Relationships).